RedisLabs/DockerHub/hub.md

 **_Note: This is a preview image for Redis Enterprise Pack version 4.4.
 The image is not intended for production use and only suitable for development for test purposes_**

-**_Note: With the preview image, It is important to note that RP Docker image works best when you provde a minimum of 2 cores and 4GB ram per container._**
+**_Note: With the preview image, It is important to note that RP Docker image works best when you provde a minimum of 2 cores and 4GB ram per container.
+You can find additional minimum hardware and software requirements for Redis Enterprise Pack in the [RP Documentation](https://redislabs.com/redis-enterprise-documentation/installing-and-upgrading/hardware-software-requirements/)_**

 You can run the Redis Enterprise Pack container linux based container in MacOS, various Linux and Windows based machines with Docker.
 Each Redis Enterprise Pack container runs a cluster node.
 To get started, you can simply set up a one node cluster, create a database and connect your application to the database.